Optimistic Verifiable Training by Controlling Hardware Nondeterminism: NeurIPS Paper Checklist

-\textbf{Attacks on Model Training:} Without any verifiable training scheme, significant trust is placed in the $\mathrm{trainer}$.
-This leaves a client vulnerable to a variety of different attacks, such as ``poisoning'' of data samples to cause undesirable model behaviors (e.g., generating unsafe, text \citep{carlini2023poisoning, koh2021stronger, wan2023poisoning}) and planting of hard to detect \& remove backdoors triggered by certain inputs \citep{hubinger2024sleeper, goldwasser2022planting}.

-\textbf{Verifiable ML:} Training and running inference on ML models in trusted environments has been an exciting direction explored by many researchers.
+Without any verifiable training scheme in place, significant trust is placed in the $\mathrm{trainer}$, leaving a client vulnerable to many different attacks, such as the ``poisoning'' of data samples to cause undesirable behavior (e.g., generating unsafe text \citep{carlini2023poisoning, koh2021stronger, wan2023poisoning}) and planting backdoors triggered by certain inputs \citep{ goldwasser2022planting}.
+Therefore, training ML models in trusted environments has been an exciting direction explored by many researchers.
 One line of work consists of proof-based systems, where a proof of correctness (for a desired specification) is provided using cryptographic techniques such as succinct non-interactive arguments (SNARKs) \citep{micali1994proofs, SNARKs, lee2020vcnn, liu2021zkcnn, garg2023zk, kang2022scaling}.
-The majority of these works focus on the easier problem of verifiable \textit{inference}, or proving that a prediction indeed came from a given model.
-However, such methods require approximations for non-linear functions such as softmax and ReLU activations, and require proof times on the order of minutes for a single data input \citep{liu2021zkcnn}.
-Subsequently, even the most recent proof-based systems for verifiable \textit{training} suffer extreme latency, such as 22 minutes for training VGG-11 on one batch of 16 data inputs \citep{abbaszadeh2024dnn}, and efficient protocols have only been developed for simple models such as linear and logistic regression, for which it is less likely for a client to delegate out training in the first place \citep{garg2023zk, ames2022ligero}.

-An alternative direction is to consider hardware-based solutions, such as training models in a trusted execution environment (TEE).
-Such approaches would only require a 3rd-party $\mathrm{auditor}$ to review the source code and training data that is used by the $\mathrm{trainer}$ and attested for by the TEE, and not perform expensive model training themselves as in our approach.
-However, TEEs such as NVIDIA's H100 ``Confidential GPU'' incur a performance penalty for model training due to the cost of running inside a TEE \citep{dhanushkodi2024h100}.
-Moreover, clients run the risk of losing all security guarantees if an attacker can extract the attestation key from even one GPU, as has been successfully demonstrated in several works~\citep{nilsson2020survey, bulck2018foreshadow}.
+However, even the most recent proof-based systems for verifiable training suffer extreme latencies, such as 22 minutes for training VGG-11 on one batch of 16 data inputs \citep{abbaszadeh2024dnn}, and have therefore primarily been developed for simpler models (e.g., logistic regression) that are less likely to be delegated to others in the first place \citep{garg2023zk, ames2022ligero}.
+Meanwhile, an alternative solution of training models in a trusted execution environment (TEE), such as NVIDIA's H100, incurs a performance penalty due to the cost of running inside a TEE \citep{dhanushkodi2024h100}.
+Furthermore, clients lose all security guarantees if an attacker can extract the attestation key from even one GPU ~\citep{nilsson2020survey, bulck2018foreshadow}.